The Ring is common to

 Pearl - Perfect love, beauty

-Ruby - Nobility, courage
+Ruby - Nobility,

 Sapphire - Truth, sincerity

-Topaz - Strength, cheerfulness
+Topaz - Strength,

 Turquoise - Propriety, success